Linda Fratianne: Career

 Throughout her figure-skating career, Fratianne was coached by Frank Carroll.

 Fratianne became the first female skater to land two different types of triple jumps (toe loop and Salchow) in her free-skating programs in 1976 at the U.S. National Championships, finishing in second place.
 The next year, Fratianne won the gold medal.

 At the World Figure Skating Championships in Tokyo in 1977, Fratianne won her first world title by upsetting the favorite, Anett Pötzsch of East Germany, despite having fallen following a triple-Salchow jump in her free-skating routine.

-In 1979, Fratianne regained her world title, which she had lost to Pötzsch in 1978 in Ottawa, Canada.
+After losing to Pötzsch at the 1978 World Championships in Ottawa, Canada, where she finished second, Fratianne regained her world title in 1979 in Vienna, Austria.

 Fratianne's chief rivals were Pötzsch (East Germany), Emi Watanabe (Japan) and Dagmar Lurz (West Germany).
 Her compulsory figures were considered to be significantly weaker than her free skating; consequently, she frequently placed well below Pötzsch and Lurz in the compulsories and compensated with strong short and free programs.
 In the short and free programs, Fratianne never placed lower than Pötzsch or Lurz between 1977 and 1980 in any competition.
 However, as the rules at the time placed much weight on compulsory figures, she only won a major title twice.

 At the 1980 Winter Olympics, Fratianne placed third in the compulsory figures, first in the short program, and second in the free skate to place second overall, while Pötzsch took the gold with first in figures, fourth in the short program and third in the free skate.
 Fratianne and others have implied that she was robbed of the gold medal by political voting among Eastern-bloc judges, but in fact only two of the nine judges on the panel were from Eastern-bloc countries, and only the judges from Japan and the U.S. placed Fratianne first.
 All others placed Pötzsch first, mainly because of her substantial lead in the compulsory figures.